 - If it is cold outside, put on layers of warm clothing.
 Never burn charcoal for heating or cooking indoors.

 - If it is hot outside, take steps to remain cool.
-Move to the lowest level of your home as cool air falls.
-Wear lightweight, light-colored clothing.
+Move to the lowest level of your home, as cool air falls and wear lightweight, light-colored clothing.

 - Remember to provide plenty of fresh, cool water for your pets.